 Crestview Recovery, A Valuable Treatment Resource

 At Crestview Recovery, our dedicated counselors, therapists, and clinicians strive to help you manage finances to support your recovery.
 Financial health may seem impossible, but getting control of your finances is an attainable goal.
 We are here to support, teach and help you structure your journey.
-We use a comprehensive program outline to achieve this goal.
+Also, we use a comprehensive program outline to achieve this goal.
 We treat most, if not all substances of abuse at our facility.
-We have an extensive lineup of programming that you or your loved one can utilize to gain and maintain abstinence.
+Moreover, we have an extensive lineup of programming that you or your loved one can utilize to gain and maintain abstinence.
 A brief list of the many program options we offer includes the following:

 - Addiction therapy services